Scarlett100/tech257_azure_linux/ssh.md

 # ssh

-## 1 In your terminal, in the ssh folder, run this command
+## 1. In your terminal, in the ssh folder, run this command so we can generate a new key.
 ```
 ssh-keygen -t rsa -b 4096 -C "<enter email>
 ```